Peoples Temple: Latter Rain Movement

 Jones began closely associating with the Independent Assemblies of God (IAoG), an international group of churches who embraced the Latter Rain movement.
 The IAoG had few requirements for ordaining ministers and were accepting of divine healing practices.
 In June 1955, Jones held his first joint meetings with William Branham, a healing evangelist and Pentecostal leader in the global Healing Revival.

 In 1956, Jones was ordained as an IAoG minister by Joseph Mattsson-Boze, a leader in the Latter Rain movement and the IAoG.
 Jones quickly rose to prominence in the group.
-Working with the IAoG, Jones organized and hosted a healing convention to take place June 11–15, 1956, in Indianapolis's Cadle Tabernacle.
+Working with the IAoG, Jones organized and hosted a healing convention to take place from June 11 to June 15, 1956, in Indianapolis's Cadle Tabernacle.
 Needing a well-known figure to draw crowds, he arranged to share the pulpit again with Reverend Branham.

 Branham was known to tell supplicants their name, address, and why they came for prayer, before pronouncing them healed.
 Jones was intrigued by Branham's methods and began performing the same feats.
 Jones and Branham's meetings were very successful and attracted an audience of 11,000 at their first joint campaign.
 At the convention, Branham issued a prophetic endorsement of Jones and his ministry, saying that God used the convention to send forth a new great ministry.

 Many attendees in the campaign believed Jones's performance indicated that he possessed a supernatural gift, and coupled with Branham's endorsement, it led to rapid growth of Peoples Temple.
 Jones was particularly effective at recruitment among the African American attendees at the conventions.
 According to a newspaper report, regular attendance at Peoples Temple swelled to 1,000 thanks to the publicity Branham provided to Jones and Peoples Temple.

 Following the convention, Jones renamed his church the "Peoples Temple Christian Church Full Gospel" to associate it with Full Gospel Pentecostalism; the name was later shortened to the Peoples Temple.
 Jones participated in a series of multi-state revival campaigns with Branham and Mattsson-Boze in the second half of the 1950s, making multiple joint appearances with them.
 Jones claimed to be a follower and promoter of Branham's "Message" during the period.
 Peoples Temple hosted a second international Pentecostal convention in 1957 which was again headlined by Branham.
 Through the conventions and with the support of Branham and Mattsson-Boze, Jones secured connections throughout the Latter Rain movement.